pwomalley3/tli-orders-application/README.md

 _Please Note_: these requirements may need some additional schema.

-* Add support for attaching an order to a customer
+* Add support for attaching an orders to a customer
 * Add ability to view all orders for a customer